cynthiahqy/dataset-fcc/README.md

 **TASK**: Take 26GB (and counting) of scanned microfiche documents (.jpg images), and extract dates, involved parties, and transaction details for every mobile spectrum license sale or transfer contained in these images.

 **PURPOSE**: The transactions extracted from the microfiche will form part of a larger chronology of mobile spectrum licence trading up to the present day.
-This larger history will be able illuminate the evolution of the mobile services market, which in turn will be useful for exploring a variety of economic ideas and econometric hypotheses.
+This history is of particular interest in reflecting on Ronald Coase's seminal article from 1959 [The Federal Communications Commission](http://www.jstor.org/stable/724927), and to examine the allocative efficiency of auctions and lotteries.

 Everything below is a work in progress.